Limb Lengthening SurgeryLimb LengtheningSurgery · Directory

 How it works

 The Stryde nail was designed to allow full weight-bearing during the distraction phase, shortening total recovery time.
-However, reports of corrosion at the telescoping junction led to an FDA Class I recall in April 2021 and withdrawal from the US market.
+NuVasive initiated a voluntary field-safety action on February 20, 2021, and the FDA classified it as a Class I recall on April 9, 2021, after reports of corrosion at the telescoping junction and associated bone changes (osteolysis) documented in peer-reviewed series.
+The device was withdrawn from the US market.
 Some clinics outside the US continued to offer Stryde afterward; patients considering Stryde today should discuss the recall history and long-term monitoring with their surgeon.

 At a glance